saikitsune/jobs/Systems Guru/README.md

-# You will help Koding keep humming and innovalting while we reach 1 Million Users
+# You will help Koding keep humming and innovating while we reach 1 Million Users

 Yes, that's a lot of weight to put on your shoulders - but dont worry you will be sharing the load with the rest of us.